Table of Contents

 If things take a turn for the worse, approach family, as they may be able to help you, or alternatively, there are grants available that can offer help.

 During the process of healing after a divorce, loneliness can be very difficult to deal with.

 Be proactive about meeting up with close friends and seeking out positive experiences.

-Don’t let the loneliness rush you into a new relationship.
-It’s best to initially spend time on your own re-establishing who you are and enjoying your own company.
+Don’t let loneliness rush you into a new relationship.
+It’s best to initially spend time on your own, re-establishing who you are and enjoying your own company.

-Maintaining a friendship with your ex is often not possible especially if the relationship was abusive.
-If you were in a toxic relationship you would obviously not want your ex sharing any part of your new life.
+Maintaining a friendship with your ex is often not possible, especially if the relationship was abusive.
+If you were in a toxic relationship, you would obviously not want your ex to share any part of your new life.

-But in time if it is possible to maintain a friendship this can often be very helpful as sharing the responsibility of children makes life easier to manage.
+But over time, if it is possible to maintain a friendship, this can often be very helpful, as sharing the responsibility of children makes life easier to manage.

-Healing and rebuilding your life after divorce, is a time for new things and re-discovering your passions and interests.
+Healing and rebuilding your new life after divorce is a time for new things and re-discovering your passions and interests.

 This is a great way of re-engaging in the things you love, providing you with a sense of purpose, which can help you maintain your values and priorities.